ACCA vs CPA: Differences & Career Prospects | Zell Education

 Passing Rate 40 to 50% AUD – 52%, BEC – 65%, FAR – 50%, REG – 62%

-Looking at these numbers you may think that both these papers are equally tough, however, there’s a possibility of completing US CPA in a shorter period due to the number of papers that you need to appear for.
-In both these courses, the professionals are well-versed with IFRS which is the international accounting standard.
-ACCA Course has about 16 subjective exams and US CPA Course has all 4 objective-based examinations.
+Looking at these numbers, you may think that both these papers are equally tough; however, there’s a possibility of completing US CPA in a shorter period due to the number of papers that you need to appear for.
+In both these courses, the professionals are well-versed with IFRS, which is the international accounting standard.
+The ACCA course has about 16 subjective exams, and the US CPA course has all 4 objective-based examinations.

-What has Better Scope ACCA or US CPA?
+Which has a better scope, ACCA or US CPA?

 Differentiators ACCA US CPA